Recycl-“able” vs. Actually Recycled--Beware of exaggerated packaging claims!

 Please do not bag your recyclables--Keep "Em Loose (plastic bags are a problem for our operations)

-Paper: Newspaper, Magazines, catalogs, phone books, office paper, envelopes (plastic window removed), junk mail, ads, cardboard (flattened), paper bags, paper back books, etc...
+Paper: Newspaper, Magazines, catalogs, phone books, office paper, envelopes (plastic window removed), junk mail, ads, cardboard (flattened), paper bags, paper back books, hard cover books (covers removed), etc...

 Paper may not be plastic laminated, food soiled. or waxed